 What experience do I need in order to apply?

-- Three years of successful teaching experience (or other educator roles) and a Class A teaching license
+- Three years of successful teaching experience and a current North Carolina teaching license

 - A bachelor’s degree from a recognized institution